 When you file for bankruptcy, you don't lose everything.
 Your state's exemption laws outline the property you can protect.
 Although you lose nonexempt property in Chapter 7, you can keep it in Chapter 13, but there's a catch—you must pay the value of nonexempt property over the course of your three- to five-year repayment plan.

 In this article, you'll find out more about how exemptions protect property and influence the amount of your repayment plan in Chapter 13 bankruptcy.

 (You can learn about the bankruptcy chapters in Which Type of Bankruptcy is Right for Me?)

 In Chapter 13 bankruptcy, you agree to repay all or a portion of your debts over time.
 In return, you get to keep your property.
 Through the bankruptcy, you propose (and the court must approve) a repayment plan.
 Most plans last from between three and five years.
 During the repayment period, you make a monthly payment in a set amount to the bankruptcy trustee appointed to your case.
 In turn, the trustee distributes the payment to your creditors.

-Make a list of your property and its value, then go through your state’s exemptions (and the federal ones too, if your state allows you to use them) and see what amount is exempt.
-If you own a piano worth $2,500 and your state allows you to exempt up to $5,000 in musical instruments, then the full amount of the piano is exempt.
-If your state doesn't provide an exemption for musical instruments, then you will have to pay your unsecured creditors at least $2,500 (plus the value of all your other nonexempt property) through your plan.
+For instance, if you own a piano worth $2,500 and your state allows you to exempt up to $5,000 in musical instruments, then you'll be able to protect the piano's entire value.
+If your state doesn't provide an exemption for musical instruments, then you'd have to pay your unsecured creditors at least $2,500 (plus the value of all your other nonexempt property) through your plan.

-Determining which of your property is exempt, and coming up with a viable Chapter 13 repayment plan can be complicated.
-To get help, consult with a good self-help book, such as Chapter 13 Bankruptcy: Keep Your Property & Repay Debts Over Time, by Stephen Elias and Robin Leonard (Nolo), or talk to a local bankruptcy attorney.
+Determining the exempt status of property and coming up with a viable Chapter 13 repayment plan can be complicated.
+To get help, consult with a good self-help book, such as Chapter 13 Bankruptcy: Keep Your Property & Repay Debts Over Time, by Attorney Cara O'Neill, or talk to a local bankruptcy lawyer.